smitty891/MobileTVTracker/README.md

 TvTracker allows users to build a list of movies/series they want to watch.
 They can search for movies by titles and save it to a view list.

-Uers choose in which streaming platformes such as Netflix, Hulu, IMDB, Amazon Prime Videos, Youtube, etc to wwatch movies/series.
+Uers choose in which streaming platformes such as Netflix, Hulu, IMDB, Amazon Prime Videos, Youtube, etc to watch movies/series.

 Additionally, TvTracker will enable users to: